-Vikki has been working as a forensic accountant for 20 years, has worked on over 50 cases and has been appointed the expert on four occasions.
-She specialises in evaluating quantum in commercial and contractual disputes, including loss of profits and misrepresentation claims, in investment treaty disputes, transaction-related disputes, valuation disputes and in professional negligence claims.
+Vikki specialises in evaluating quantum in commercial and contractual disputes, including loss of profits and misrepresentation claims, in investment treaty disputes, transaction-related disputes, valuation disputes and in professional negligence claims.

 Since joining a Big Four accountancy firm in 1997 and being part of the team to launch Haberman Ilett in 2013, Vikki has advised clients in quantifying loss of profits and other consequential losses in a wide range of industries including IT, finance, property, energy, telecommunications, travel, leisure and retail.

-Vikki has extensive experience assisting the expert in all aspects of the dispute process, including giving pre-action advice, preparing expert witness reports, rebuttal reports, joint statements of the experts, assisting the expert with preparation for oral testimony and assisting counsel in hearings.
+Vikki has extensive experience in all aspects of the dispute process, including giving pre-action advice, preparing expert witness reports, rebuttal reports, joint statements of the experts, assisting the expert with preparation for oral testimony and assisting counsel in hearings.

 Vikki trained as an auditor, gaining broad accounting experience in a wide range of industries including financial services, leisure, manufacturers and wholesalers, property and retail.

 Vikki has a first class degree in mathematics, studying at both Leeds and Paris VII Universities.
 She qualified as a chartered accountant in 1997.

 She is a fellow of the Institute of Chartered Accountants of England and Wales and a committee member of the Forensic and Expert Witness Special Interest Group of the ICAEW.
 She speaks publicly and provides training on topics including valuation, understanding financial statements and assessing quantum on IT disputes.